Nuxhi/Kozofy/README.md

-# Kozofy
-📀 Kozofy - The Freedom Platform is a training project that we do together to improve ourselves.
+# 📀 Kozofy - The Freedom Platform is a training project that we do together to improve ourselves.
 Kozofy is a streaming music platform.

 **This project goes back to several years ago, a lot of knowledge came into our head between time**